hmchen47/DataScience/Notes/p01-Bayesian.md

       + oval: random quantity
       + single arrow: stochastic dependence
       + double arrow: a logical function
-    + resulting structure: like a spreadsheet but allowing uncertiinty on the dependencies
+    + resulting structure: like a spreadsheet but allowing uncertainty on the dependencies
   + relevant values for the model
     + prior distribution: $a = 9.2, b = 13.8$
     + number of trials: $m = 20$
     + number of success: $y = 15$
     + future number of trial: $n = 40$
     + critical value of future successes: $n_{crit} = 25$
-  + best way: checking convergency by carrying out multiple runs from widely dispersed starting point
+  + best way: checking convergence by carrying out multiple runs from widely dispersed starting point
   + initial values: $\theta = 0.1, 0.5, 0.9$
   + Fig. 19: Some results based on 30 000 iterations
     + convergence rapidly achieved in such a simple model